-If you disagree with the decision made in the Internal Expedited Appeal and you or your Representative reasonably believe that pre-authorization or concurrent care (Pre-Service) remains clinically urgent, you may request a voluntary Expedited Appeal to an IRO.
+If you disagree with the decision made in the Internal Expedited Appeal and you or your Representative reasonably believe that a pre-service or concurrent care Prior Authorization remains clinically urgent, you may request a voluntary Expedited Appeal to an IRO.
 The criteria for a voluntary Expedited Appeal to an IRO are the same as described above for non-urgent IRO review.
 You may request a voluntary Expedited External Appeal at the same time you request an Expedited Appeal from Coordinated Care.